ucsd-cse29/fa25/src/week10/lab10.md

 ## Room 2

-### Exam prep
+### Work on PAs / Exam prep

+Free time to work on your PAs or prepping for the final exams.
-If you would like to go over any problems from past exams or problem sets, we can go over them.
+If you would like to go over any problems from past exams or problem sets, we can go over them like in discussion.

-If you have any questions about PA5 or the PA4 resubmit, we can go over that as well
+If you have any questions about PA5 or the PA4 resubmit, we can go over that as well.